Emerging Leaders Board

-Alison is an Associate Manager at Fluid Market Strategies, where she manages energy efficiency programs and leads their Sustainability Consulting Services group.
-Alison grew up near Portland, Maine, and after a first career teaching 7th grade science, she attended the Monterey Institute of International Studies, graduating with an MA in International Environmental Policy and a focus in Sustainable Business Management.
+Alison is an associate manager at Fluid Market Strategies, where she manages energy efficiency programs and leads the Sustainability Consulting Services group.
+Alison grew up near Portland, Maine, and after a first career teaching 7th grade science, she attended the Monterey Institute of International Studies, graduating with an MA in international environmental policy and a focus in sustainable business management.
 Alison sees leveraging the innovation inherent in the business world as a key component in addressing the world’s most pressing social and environmental issues.
 Alison currently serves on the Technical Committee of the Carbon Reduction Challenge, a program launched by OEC that helps wineries in the Northwest to reduce carbon emissions.

 Amber is a Project Manager at Fourth Sector Consulting, a national consulting firm that works across sectors to advance positive social change.
 She grew up in Iowa and received a BS in environmental studies and Russian area studies from St. Olaf College.
 Amber previously served on the Hennepin County Soil and Water Board where she spent two years representing Minneapolis and strengthening the Board’s public visibility.
 In her free time, Amber enjoys hiking, bicycling, camping, canoeing, climbing, and kayaking.
 Follow Amber at @AmberCollett.